department-of-veterans-affairs/vagov-content/pages/life-insurance/financial-counseling.md

 If you’re a service member with a certain type of VA life insurance policy, or if you’re the beneficiary of a Veteran’s life insurance policy, you may be able to get free financial counseling and online will preparation.
 You can get these services if one of the following applies to you.
 You are:

-- A service member with a traumatic injury protection life insurance policy (TSGLI), **or**
+- A service member with a Servicemembers' Group Life Insurance Traumatic Injury Protection policy (TSGLI), **or**
 -	The beneficiary of a Veteran’s Servicemembers’ Group Life Insurance (SGLI) policy, **or**
 -	The beneficiary of a Veteran’s Family Servicemembers' Group Life Insurance (FSGLI) policy, **or**
--	The beneficiary of a Veteran’s Veterans’ Group Life Insurance (VGLI) policy.
+-	The beneficiary of a Veteran’s Veterans’ Group Life Insurance (VGLI) policy

 </div>

 ## I’m a service member and interested in financial counseling, but I haven’t received a TSGLI payment.
 Can I still qualify?

 You can contact your command financial specialists or financial readiness counselor.
-You can also visit [militaryonesource.mil](www.militaryonesource.mil) or call 800-342-9647 for more information.
+You can also visit [militaryonesource.mil](https://www.militaryonesource.mil/) or call <a href="tel:+18003429647">800-342-9647</a> for more information.

 ## Getting help through the beneficiary financial counseling service